June 10-Aug. 16, 2019

 Certified Crop Advisors – CCAs – may earn Continuing Education Units (CEUs) for this class.
 CCAs taking the session for professional credit (non-academic) may earn 3 CEUs in Pest Management.

-This is a module designed as a self-paced learning environment, delivered entirely online with video, lectures, reading and progression quizzing.
+This is a module designed as an online self-paced learning environment, with video, lectures, reading and progression quizzing, and a final competency test.
 Learning content is based on research publications and extension resources developed by national experts.
 The targeted learner is expected to have completed undergraduate level coursework in genetics.
-A final competency test will be given online.
 This module is a companion module to Disease Resistance Breeding: Soybean Case Study and may be taken before, at the same semester, or after the Soybean Case Study module.

 The module focus is the discovery and use of transgenes to provide disease resistance in crops.

-Internet / Blackboard / eXtension Online Campus – lesson 3
+Internet / eXtension Online Campus – lesson 3

 High-speed Internet access with a current browser, email, and video ability.
 Recommended browsers include Firefox, Chrome and Safari.